The best water filter for trail running will be effective, compact, and easy to carry. Photo: iRunFar/Eszter Horanyi

 Cons:

-• You have to squeeze the mouthpiece to filter water into another container, risking contamination
+- You have to manually squeeze the mouthpiece to filter water into another container, risking contamination

-Although it has some limitations, the Salomon Soft Flask XA Filter 490ml/16oz 42 is an excellent water filter for trail runners.
-At 52 grams, it’s slightly lighter than the Katadyn BeFree 0.6L, though its soft flask holds only 490 milliliters rather than 600 milliliters of liquid.
+Although it has some limitations, the Salomon Soft Flask XA Filter 490ml is an excellent water filter for trail runners.
+At 57 grams, it’s marginally lighter than the Katadyn BeFree 0.6L, but its soft flask holds only 490 milliliters rather than 600 milliliters of liquid.
 Its long cylindrical shape is designed to fit Salomon vests and will slide into the front pocket of most hydration vests.
-The hollow fiber filter is about 4.5 inches long and will fit any HydraPak soft flasks, excluding those with a narrow mouth opening.
+The cap and filter combination should fit any HydraPak soft flask with a 42-millimeter opening (and most other soft flasks with that size opening).

-The only real downside of this filter is that, unlike most of the other filters in this guide, the nozzle has no cover to protect it from getting splashed by contaminated water.
+The only real downside of this filter is that, unlike most other filters in this guide, the nozzle has no cover to protect it from being splashed by contaminated water.
 Additionally, you must place your potentially dirty fingers on the mouthpiece if you want to refill additional water bottles.
 This adds a risk of contamination unless you disinfect your hands first.
+That said, it’s the easiest to drink out of since there’s no lid to remove and, importantly, some users may find its soft bite valve more comfortable to use.

 Pros: